4GeeksAcademy/javascript-functions-exercises-tutorial/exercises/00-Welcome/README.md

 1. Learning how to call Functions.

-2. Selecting Correct Javascript methods to sort Arrays.
+2. Selecting correct JavaScript methods to sort Arrays.

 3. Get comfortable using ES6 Arrow Functions.